Mozambican Marine Conservation Project

 Camera Trap Coral Reef Surveys in Tofo Bay

 Coral Reef Monitoring Through marine surveys, camera traps and dive logs, volunteers help to monitor the health of local coral reefs.
-As the reefs here support an abundance of marine life including 31 endangered species of sharks, rays, dolphins and turtles, the team are building knowledge on Mozambique’s coral reef ecology in order to preserve the reefs current health status.
+As the reefs here support an abundance of marine life, including 31 endangered species of sharks, rays, dolphins and turtles, the team are building knowledge on Mozambique’s coral reef ecology in order to preserve the reef's current health status.
 By monitoring the marine life that visits the reef to feed, clean and rest, the team are able to piece together how all the species fit into this unique underwater ecosystem.

 Underwater Camera Survey in Mozambique